Inference for Low-rank Models without Estimating the Rank: Empirical Study: Impact of the U.S. Presidential Election on the Federal Grants Allocation

 We apply the inferential theory presented in Section \ref{sec:treatmenteffect} to investigate the influence of the U.S. presidential election on the federal grant allocation to states.
 Although the specific allocation of federal funds is carried out by Congress, the U.S. president also wields notable influence in the grant allocation process.
 The role of the president in the allocation involves proposing annual federal budget proposals to Congress, signing or vetoing bills, and supervising the executive agencies.
 In the allocation process, the presidents may seek to allocate more federal funds to the states that supported them in the election, for political incentives.
 This practice is commonly referred to as ``pork-barrel politics.''

-For decades, this practice has been investigated in numerous studies both theoretically and empirically \citep[e.g.,][]{larcinese2006allocating,berry2010president, choi2023inference}.
-However, investigating the practice is challenging due to its complex nature.
-The tendency of rewarding supporters is primarily influenced by political incentives, which are determined by various factors such as the time-variant economic factors (e.g., unemployment rates or GDP growth rates) and the state-specific political tendencies (e.g., political ``loyalty''), making the practice a very high-dimensional phenomenon.
-Therefore, high-dimensional estimation methods like ours are well-suited for this application.
+For decades, this practice has been investigated in numerous studies both theoretically and empirically \citep[e.g.,][]{larcinese2006allocating,berry2010president}.
 By employing the treatment effect estimation application presented in Section \ref{sec:treatmenteffect}, we aim to test whether the pork-barrel politics exist or not, in the history of the U.S. presidential elections.

 We use the data of the U.S. federal grants, which cover fiscal years from 1953 to 2021 and include 50 U.S. states in addition to the District of Columbia.\footnote{In these data sets, the years 1960, 1972, and 1977 to 1980 are missing.
 As a result, our analysis does not include the Carter administration.} These data are publicly accessible on the websites of the U.S. Census Bureau, the National Associate of State Budget Officers (NASBO), and the Social Security Administration (SSA).